okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### Applications API support for SAML metadata attributes

-The Applications API now supports metadata dynamic SAML attributes inherited from the SAML app that can be used to manage configured group attributes.
-The Admin Console displays the dynamic SAML attributes as **Configure SAML Attributes** and the API returns these attributes as the `settings.signOn.configuredAttributeStatements` property in the [SAML application object](/docs/reference/api/apps/#application-properties). <!--OKTA-573057,OKTA-549695-->
+The Applications API now supports metadata dynamic SAML attributes inherited from the SAML app.
+The SAML attributes are used to manage configured group attributes.The Admin Console displays the dynamic SAML attributes as **Configure SAML Attributes**, and the API returns these attributes as the `settings.signOn.configuredAttributeStatements` property in the [SAML application object](/docs/reference/api/apps/#application-properties). <!--OKTA-573057,OKTA-549695-->

 #### Authenticator enrollment using the /authorize endpoint is GA in Preview